Shahlaliquat/IBM-HR-Employee-Attrition-and-Performance/README.md

 Total Working Years
 Years at Company
  # Data Cleaning and Preprocessing
 Data cleaning steps include handling missing values, encoding categorical variables, and ensuring data consistency.
 This ensures accurate analysis and meaningful insights.
  Analysis and Results
-   # 1. Correlation Analysis
+  # Correlation Analysis
+ My first step was to examine the correlations between key variables:
  A strong positive correlation (77%) was found between monthly income and total working years.
+This suggests that experience significantly influences earnings at IBM.
-  A 50% positive correlation between age and monthly income.
+ A 50% positive correlation between age and monthly income indicates that older employees tend to earn more.
-  A 68% correlation between age and total working years.
+ A 68% correlation between age and total working years highlights the intuitive relationship between these two factors.
+ These correlations provided a solid foundation for further analysis, revealing important trends in the data.
-  # 2. Scatterplots and Pair Plots
+  # Scatterplots and Pair Plots
-  Visualizations confirm the positive correlations, showing clear trends.
+ Next, I  used scatterplots and pair plots to visualize these relationships: The positive correlations observed in the previous step were clearly visible in these visualizations, confirming our initial findings.
+These plots also helped identify potential outliers and patterns that might not be immediately apparent from the raw data.
-  # 3. Hypothesis Testing
+ #  Hypothesis Testing
-  A two-sample t-test indicates younger employees are more likely to be laid off, countering claims of ageism.
+ To address the question of ageism, I conducted a two-sample t-test: Surprisingly, the results indicated that younger employees are more likely to be laid off, countering claims of ageism.
+This finding suggests that factors other than age may be driving attrition among younger employees.
-  # 4. Linear Regression
+# Linear Regression
-  A model predicts monthly income based on age and total working years, with about 60% of the variation explained by these factors.
+ Finally, we built a linear regression model to predict monthly income based on age and total working years: The model explained about 60% of the variation in monthly income, indicating that these two factors are strong predictors of earnings.
+This predictive power provides a valuable tool for forecasting income and understanding the factors that influence it.
   # Visualizations
    # Boxplots and Scatter Plots:
   Boxplots compare the age distribution of laid-off versus retained employees, showing younger employees are more frequently laid off.